Your journey is not a straight line. And that is okay.

 Note:

-- Date on letter (starts your 2-month appeal clock)
+• Date on letter — starts your 2-month appeal window

-Sometimes useful if refusal is based on misunderstanding or missing evidence.
-But if refusal is "policy-based" (e.g. "we don't assess without diagnosis"), skip straight to appeal.
+Sometimes useful if the refusal is based on a misunderstanding or missing evidence.
+But if the refusal is policy-based ("we don't assess without a diagnosis") — that's unlawful and you should go straight to appeal with your certificate.

 Submit appeal to SEND Tribunal